-Indications for gastric-emptying scintigraphy with small-bowel and colon transit imaging include, but are not limited to, evaluation of gastrointestinal tract transit abnormalities as a cause of symptoms in patients with known or suspected gastroparesis, dyspepsia, irritable bowel syndrome, chronic constipation, chronic diarrhea, chronic idiopathic intestinal pseudoobstruction, scleroderma, celiac disease, and malabsorption syndromes.
+Indications for gastric emptying scintigraphy with small-bowel and colon transit imaging include, but are not limited to: evaluation of gastrointestinal tract transit abnormalities as a cause of symptoms in patients with known or suspected gastroparesis, dyspepsia, irritable bowel syndrome, chronic constipation, chronic diarrhea, chronic idiopathic intestinal pseudoobstruction, scleroderma, celiac disease, and malabsorption syndromes.
 In the evaluation of patients with constipation, gastrointestinal transit measurements may demonstrate a motility disorder or slow colon transit or may provide evidence to support a diagnosis of defecation disorder or functional rectosigmoid obstruction.

-The American Neurogastroenterology and Gastrointestinal Motility Society and the European Society of Neurogastroenterology and Motility have stated in a position paper that wholegut transit scintigraphy (combined gastric emptying with small bowel and colon transit) is recommended for "detection of altered small-intestine transit in subjects with suspected diffuse gastrointestinal motility disorder" and that colon transit scintigraphy "offers reproducible and accurate performance, to measure regional colon transit in patients with suspected colonic motility disorders or more diffuse disorders involving the stomach or small intestine" (4).
-The recent approval of new current procedural terminology codes to perform both small bowel and colon transit studies will likely result in an increased volume of these studies being performed.
-The results of this study show that there can be considerable time savings in the processing of these studies using a single time point for total abdominal counts rather than measuring the mean total abdominal counts of the current recommended 7 time points.
-On the basis of the results of this study, use of a single-time-point measurement for
+The American Neurogastroenterology and Gastrointestinal Motility Society and the European Society of Neurogastroenterology and Motility have stated in a position paper that whole-gut transit scintigraphy(combined gastric emptying with small bowel and colon transit) is recommended for "detection of altered small-intestine transit in subjects with suspected diffuse gastrointestinal motility disorder" and that colon transit scintigraphy "offers reproducible and accurate performance," to measure regional colon transit in patients with suspected colonic motility disorders or more diffuse disorders involving the stomach or small intestine "(4).
+The recent approval of new CPT codes to perform both small bowel and colon transit studies will likely result in an increase volume of these studies being performed.
+The results of this study show that there can be considerable time savings in processing of these studies using a single time point for total abdominal counts rather than measuring the mean total abdominal counts of the current recommended seven time points.
+Based on the results of this study, use of a single time point measurement for total abdominal counts will result in only a small change in the values calculated for small bowel transit(percentage of activity in the terminal ileum) and geometric centers of colon transit (mean variation of 3.3% with a range of 1.1% to 6.3%).